kottans/mock-repo/README.md

 # Holly Sh.t!
 Greet everyone on this incredible cource!!!

+Hi and pryvit.
+My name is Yevhen Tkachenko (https://github.com/t-jay-777) Dont worry and be happy!

 ﻿# Hello =)
 I am [Yaroslav](https://github.com/littleproger)
 Have a nice day and be happy!)))